OmPatel03/ProjectPythia/README.md

 ---

+### Scientific Paper

+For a more detailed and comprehensive overview of our project, please refer to the scientific paper available in the "Project_Pythia.pdf" document.

+---

 ## Contributing

 We welcome contributions to this project.
 Feel free to open issues, submit pull requests, or provide feedback to help us improve our Kp index prediction solution.